foundry-rs/book/src/cheatcodes/expect-emit.md

 ### Description

-Assert a specific log is emitted before the end of the current function.
+Assert a specific log is emitted during the next call.

 1. Call the cheat code, specifying whether we should check the first, second or third topic, and the log data.
 Topic 0 is always checked.
-2. Emit the event we are supposed to see before the end of the current function.
+2. Emit the event we are supposed to see during the next call.
 3. Perform the call.

+You can perform steps 1 and 2 multiple times to match a _sequence_ of events in the next call.

 If the event is not available in the current scope (e.g. if we are using an interface, or an external smart contract), we can define the event ourselves with an identical event signature.